Ground state wave functions for the quantum Hall effect on a sphere and the Atiyah-Singer index theorem: Fractional filling fractions

 Using the identities

 the commutator is

 The index over the whole sphere, including the points associated with the vortices, is

 If the points representing the vortices are excluded the index over the sphere minus $N-1$ points is\footnote{This requires using index theorem for a manifold with boundary (the Atiyah-Patodi-Singer index theorem) where the points are excised.
-But a careful analysis, using the techniques described in \cite{EGH}, shows that the boundary terms arising from small circles surrounding the excised points give no contribution to the index.}
+But a careful analysis, using the techniques described in \cite{EGH}, shows that, if $v$ is an integer, the boundary terms arising from small circles surrounding the excised points give no contribution to the index.}

 Zero modes of (\ref{eq:Dzv}) are

 with $-\frac{v}{2}\ge \bar l$ for regularity at $z_j$.\footnote{When $\bar l \le 0$ this is immediate, when $\bar l>0$ we invoke } Similarly zero modes of (\ref{eq:Dbarzv}) are